brentsimmons/ranchero.com/pages/netnewswire/test-ios.markdown

 [Maurice Parker](https://github.com/vincode-io) wrote the entire user interface of the iOS app.
 Some parts of it [he did twice](https://inessential.com/2019/10/21/swiftui_is_still_the_future), even.
 That’s a *ton* of work.
 He also did background refreshing, which turned out to be a surprising amount of work too.

+[Brent Simmons](https://inessential.com/) designed the iOS app, along with Maurice.
+Brent wrote much of the under-the-hood parts, and he manages the project.

 [Kiel Gillard](https://twitter.com/kielgillard) wrote Feedly syncing, which we prioritized because it’s been the most common of the syncing feature requests.
 This was tricky because parts of the in-app API were a moving target as he worked on this.

 [Nate Weaver](https://github.com/wevah) has been our utility infielder, working here and there to fix different things.
 When something works just a little better, there’s a good chance it’s Nate’s work.